mghanii/ACC/README.md

 - Docker-compose.yml contains the definition of all images needed for running application which includes mongo & rabbitmq images.
 - Use docker-compose up command to create and start containers.

+### Suggested enhancements

+This application isn't production ready.
+It's simple enough & sufficient (I hope) for the purpose I created it for.
+However, there are many things to worry about if you want to create a production ready microservices application such as:

+- Configuration, secrets, network locations of external services such as database and message brokers (running them in containers is a bad idea).
+- Health checks
+- Logging
+- Metrics
+- Consistency
+- Load balancing
+- Retry
+- Versioning